openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 If your component repository is **not** in this organization:

 1. Invite `openshift-ci-robot` and `openshift-merge-robot` into your organization or add them as [collaborators](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) for the repository.
 1. Contact a CI administrator to accept the invitation.
-Otherwise, This will happen automatically after some time.
+Otherwise, This will happen automatically via the `	periodic-openshift-release-master-accept-invitations-ci-robot` and `periodic-openshift-release-master-accept-invitations-merge-robot` jobs in _no more_ than 4 hours.
 1. By default, we enable [branch-protection](/docs/architecture/branch-protection) for all prow-controlled repos.
 This requires `openshift-merge-robot` to be an admin of the repo.
 We can disable it in prow’s [config.yaml](https://github.com/openshift/release/blob/master/core-services/prow/02_config/_config.yaml)